stardust5555/100-days-code/log.md

 **Today's Progress:** Attended the Many Pets hackathon as part of the School of code!

 **Thoughts:** Today was a long, but fun day!
 I worked with an amazing group of people in the hackathon today.
 We used Heroku and Express js to create the backend for a quotation service for customers at Many Pets.
 I was really nervous about going because the brief looked complicated.
 But luckily we worked together to break down the brief into smaller chunks and we got really far.

+### Day 5: September 3rd, 2022
+**Today's Progress:** Created a Django Project with Python

+**Thoughts:** It was a steep learning curve today.
+Django is completely new to me and creating a Django project took a little long than I initially anticipated.
+I've read A LOT of documentation today.
+TOday, I've essentially created a Django project, learnt about virtual environments, learnt how to push up a Django project to Github without pushing up a virtual environment and created routes to the about page and the homepage.
+It's been an eventful day!